Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Cabling and Ports.md

 ## [[Optical Wiring]]
 Optical is a transmission method that depends on light pulses for data transfer.

+## Legacy Ports
+Computers have many different types of ports to connect the computer to external peripheral devices.
+As computer technology has evolved, so have the types of ports used to connect peripheral devices.
+Legacy ports are typically found on older computers and have been mostly replaced by newer technologies such as USB.

 # [[Peripherals]]
 Peripheral cables attach peripheral devices to a computing device.
 Input/output (I/O) ports on a computer connect peripheral devices such as printers, scanners, and portable drives.
 In addition to the ports and interfaces, a computer may also have other ports.